make pet-friendly Hamlet House your hub for exploring the spectacular Sapphire Coast

 National and State Parks.

-Some parks have felt the impact of last summer's bushfires.
+Most parks have re-opened now after the hard work of making bush-fire and flood ravaged trails and camping sites safe for visitors.
 Their re-opening times vary depending on the assessment for visitor safety.
 Click here to check.

-However, State Parks and Regional Parks usually ARE dog-friendly.
-Just check your destination and watch for pet-friendly signs -- and of course, take along a roll of doggy bags (what your dog carried in, you must carry out!).
+For dog-friendly parks, check out State Parks and Regional Parks.
+They usually ARE dog-friendly.
+Check your destination and watch for pet-friendly signs -- and of course, take along a roll of doggy bags (what your dog carried in, you must carry out!).

 Supplies for your fur-family.